 Available supply of Spodumene technical grade to the glass and ceramic market has been limited due to recent mine closures that have left only one major low-iron spodumene source, the Greenbushes deposit in Australia.
-While supply for battery-grade lithium has been falling, demand has been growing and analysts predict double-digit growth over the next five years.
+While supply for battery-grade lithium has been short, prices have been growing significantly, whereas analysts predict double-digit growth over the next five years.

 Tantalum is used in a wide variety of applications across the electronics, medicine, engineering and energy-generation industries.
 Nearly half of tantalum consumption comes from the electronics industry.
 Since 1995, the market for tantalum has experienced average yearly growth in demand of about eight to 12 percent.
 End users are facing increasing market pressure to secure conflict-free sources of tantalum, further tightening global supply.